jamesmanning/sffa/what-is-food-addiction.md

-One of the most common initial reactions to the concept/phrase of &#8216;food addiction' is rejecting it as a made-up concept.
+One of the most common initial reactions to the concept/phrase of 'food addiction' is rejecting it as a made-up concept.
 This is somewhat understandable given the number of new disorders that have come about in recent history.
 Having an addictive reaction to food can seem difficult to believe compared to things like alcohol, smoking, heroin, cocaine, etc.

 But as we gather more data, especially focused on neural reactions, we're [finding food to have similar responses to abused substances](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3980851/).